The 12 Most Essential 30 Rock Episodes to Watch on Hulu

-That loud “blerg!” you heard was the collective disappointment of thousands of 30 Rock fans, after Netflix announced the show will depart its streaming library on October 1.
+That loud “blerg!” you heard was the collective disappointment of thousands of 30 Rock fans, after Netflix announced the show was departing its streaming library on October 1.
 But here’s the good news: It’s now available on Hulu!
-Though 30 Rock left the airwaves in 2013, Tina Fey and Robert Carlock’s surreal yet biting sitcom about a fictional NBC comedy show remains an essential slice of TV comfort food for many viewers, so it’s certainly a relief that it’s still easily streamable online.
+Though 30 Rock left the airwaves in 2013, Tina Fey and Robert Carlock’s surreal yet biting sitcom about a fictional NBC comedy show remains an essential slice of TV comfort food for many viewers, so it’s a relief that it’s still easily streamable online.

 Now that 30 Rock has landed at Hulu, the occasion is ripe for a marathon.
-If you’re looking to “go to there,” grab your Slanket and some night cheese: Here are our picks for the most essential episodes across 30 Rock’s seven seasons.
+If you’re looking to “go to there,” grab your Slanket and some night cheese: Here are the most 30 Rock essential episodes to watch.

 “Tracy Does Conan” (Season 1, Episode 7)